polyas-voting/tie-resolution/tie-resolution.md

 --------------------------------------------------------------------------

-Each tie condition is identified by the *ballot identifier* `bid` and the *list identifier* `lid` where the tie occurs.
-It also contains the number $n$ of the candidates/choices with the same number of votes.
+Each tie condition is identified by the *ballot identifier* `bid` and the *list identifier* `lid` where the ties occur.
+It also contains the number $n$ of the candidates/choices which need to be ordered.

 We will assign indices $0, \dots, (n-1)$ to these candidates/choices.
 The tie resolution should produce a _resolution order_, that is a